Vatican Climate Forest

-The Vatican Climate Forest, to be located in the Bükk National Park, Hungary, was donated to the Vatican City by a carbon offsetting company.
-The forest is to be sized to offset the carbon emissions generated by the Vatican during 2007.
-The Vatican's acceptance of the offer, at a ceremony on July 5, 2007, was reported as being "purely symbolic", and a way to encourage Catholics to do more to safeguard the planet.
+The Vatican Climate Forest, to be located in the Bükk National Park, Hungary, was donated to the Vatican City by carbon offsetting company Planktos.
+The company sized the forest to offset the carbon emissions generated by the Vatican during 2007, committing to plant over 125,000 trees.
 No trees have been planted under the project and the carbon offsets have not materialized.